Mike Farmer (basketball)

-Don Michael Farmer (born September 26, 1936) is a retired American basketball player and coach.
+Don Michael Farmer (born September 26, 1936) is an American former professional basketball player and coach.
 A 6'7" forward, he was selected with the third pick in the 1958 NBA draft by the New York Knicks after a college career at the University of San Francisco.

+Basketball career

 Farmer played in the National Basketball Association (NBA) for a total of seven seasons with New York, the Cincinnati Royals, and the St. Louis Hawks.
-In 1966, he coached nine games for the Baltimore Bullets.
+He averaged 6.7 points per game during his six years in the NBA and was known as a defensive forward.
+The Hawks made him an assistant coach at the start of the 1965–66 season.

+On April 28, 1966, Farmer was announced as head coach of the Baltimore Bullets.
+His appointment was considered as a surprise.
+At the age of 30, Farmer was the youngest coach in the NBA during the 1966–67 season.
+On November 5, 1966, Jeanette was fired by the Bullets after he led the team to a 1–8 record.